IvanKrznaric/MFB/_build/site/public/5-limits-3c34f37e1cba0a3fa0365c9362ed8ff4.md

 :::

 ## 5.3 Limit of a function
-Intuitively, **<span style = "color:green"> the limit </span>** of a function represents the "limiting" value of a function as the independent variable $x$ approaches a certain value, or gets arbitrarily large or small.
+Intuitively, **the limit** of a function represents the "limiting" value of a function as the independent variable $x$ approaches a certain value, or gets arbitrarily large or small.

 The main reason why we are studying limits of functions is so that we can understand the definition of the *derivative* of a function that we are going to be covering in the next chapter.